 Read more about how to turn your GDPR compliance costs into an investment.

 Jon Maron, Nortal’s VP of Sales and Business Development in North America, is an award winning marketing and communications executive.
-He has led marketing strategies for Kleiner backed to Fortune 500 such as Sony, LG, Mitsubishi, HTC and INRIX.
+He has led marketing strategies for Fortune 500 such as Sony, LG, Mitsubishi, HTC and INRIX.
 Maron has all the tools to help US companies comply with GDPR.
 Get in touch with him via email to see how he can help you.